Total Body CT Scanning: A Way to Look for Disease?

 person involves a much more complicated balance of potential benefit and harm.

 What About Total Body Scanning?

 Questions arise among the experts when CTs are used to scan the whole body for disease rather than specific areas.
-While scanning specific areas of the body to look for certain conditions (such as scanning the heart to look for heart disease) may be appropriate in some people with risk factors, this is different than scanning the entire body without a clear purpose.
+While scanning specific areas of the body to look for certain conditions (like scanning the heart and blood vessels to look for cardiovascular disease or the lungs for cancer) may be appropriate in some people with risk factors, this is different than scanning the entire body without a clear purpose.
 Many of us will have small abnormalities that can be found with this whole body image that may or may not be signs of a serious condition.